kuznic/Eynsuree/README.md

 The application runs on port 8080.

-The default url is localhost:8080 which resolves to a login page.
+The default url is localhost:8080 which resolves to a home page.

+# Login Details

 Login with the following user details: